dibartneck/air_quality_monitor/README.md

 ## Who maintains and contributes to the project

 It would be great to see how others use the project.
-So please contirbute!
+So please contribute!